Mame Madior Boye: Prime minister

 Following the victory of Abdoulaye Wade in the 2000 presidential election, Boye became Minister of Justice in April 2000.
 But tensions arose between the President and the Prime Minister, who was from another political party.
 Moustapha Niasse resigned and Boye was appointed by Wade as Prime Minister on 3 March 2001, two months before the legislative elections.
 Wade lacked a majority in the legislature and more than 30 non-partisan women's organizations organized a campaign before the elections demanding more women in the legislature.
 Boye was not only a woman, she was also non-partisan, which looked good.
 She remained as Minister of Justice in the new government.
 The elections gave Wade a large majority - 89 of 120 seats.
 The representation of women increased, but not to more than 19 per cent.
-Following the April 2001 legislative elections, Boye was reappointed as Prime Minister on 10 May 2001; she was, however, replaced as Minister of Justice in the government appointed on 12 May.
+Following the April 2001 legislative elections, Boye was reappointed Prime Minister on 10 May 2001; she was, however, replaced as Minister of Justice in the government appointed on 12 May.

 Boye's second government saw an increase in female representation, with five women among the 25 ministers, up from two previously.
 Despite this achievement, the government grappled with significant economic and social hurdles.
 Efforts were directed towards bolstering education and healthcare, enhancing salaries, curbing youth unemployment, and supporting the agricultural sector.
 The coalition faced internal disagreements due to the inexperience of its members.
 As Prime Minister, Boye was under the authority of President Abdoulaye Wade, known for his hands-on leadership style and authoritarian tendencies.
 On November 4, 2002, Boye and her government were dismissed by the President, purportedly due to her handling of the MV Joola sea disaster in September 2002, which claimed over 1,800 lives when the state-owned ferry sank, marking one of the deadliest shipping disasters in history.
 Initially, Boye attributed the accident to adverse weather conditions, absolving the ship and crew of blame.
 However, subsequent investigations revealed alleged high-level errors, leading to the dismissal of the navy chief and the resignation of two ministers.